Coefficient Quivers, $\mathbb{F}_1$-Representations, and Euler Characteristics of Quiver Grassmannians

 Then $\hat{\mathfrak{g}}$ admits a triangular decomposition $\hat{\mathfrak{g}} = \mathfrak{a}_- \oplus \mathfrak{h}_n \oplus \mathfrak{a}_+$, where $\mathfrak{a}_- = t^{-1}\mathfrak{gl}_n(\mathbb{C})[t^{-1}]\oplus N_-$, $\mathfrak{h}_n = D_n \oplus \mathbb{C}c$, $\mathfrak{a}_+ = t\mathfrak{gl}_n(\mathbb{C})[t]\oplus N_+$, and $N_-$, $D_n$, $N_+$ denote the upper triangular, diagonal, and lower triangular matrices in $\mathfrak{gl}_n(\mathbb{C})$, respectively.

 Recall that if $Q$ is a type $\tilde{\mathbb{A}}_n$ quiver, with vertices oriented cyclically as $1,\ldots , n$\footnote{Note that our terminology is slightly different from that of \cite{szczesny2011representations}, where $\tilde{\mathbb{A}}_n$ is required to have $n+1$ vertices.}, then its nilpotent indecomposables are described through two families: $I_{[d,i]}$ and $\tilde{I}_d$, where $1 \le i \le n$ and $d\geq 1$.
-If $Q$ is equioriented, then only the first family yields nilpotent representations. $I_{[d,i]}$ is an $n$-dimensional string module, corresponding to wrapping a path of length $n-1$ around $Q$ starting at the vertex $i$.
-For $Q$ acyclic, $\tilde{I}_d$ is a $dn$-dimensional ``band'' module\footnote{Technically, only the thin representation $\tilde{I}_1$ yields a band in the traditional sense.
-The remaining representations in this family are indecomposable over $\mathbb{F}_1$ and decomposable over fields.}, corresponding to a closed loop around $Q$ which wraps around $d$ times.
+If $Q$ is equioriented, then only the first family yields nilpotent representations. $I_{[d,i]}$ is an $n$-dimensional string module, corresponding to wrapping a walk of length $n-1$ around $Q$ starting at the vertex $i$.
+For $Q$ acyclic, $\tilde{I}_d$ is a $dn$-dimensional $\FF_1$-band\footnote{Technically, only the thin representation $\tilde{I}_1$ yields a band in the traditional sense.
+See Definition \ref{d: trees and bands}.}, corresponding to a closed loop around $Q$ which wraps around $d$ times.
 For further details, we refer the reader to \cite[Constructions 5.10 and 5.11]{jun2020quiver}.
 Here is an example.

 \begin{myeg} Consider the following acyclic quiver of type $\tilde{\mathbb{A}}_3$: